sourabhk19/UI-screenshot-to-React-/README.md

    # UI screenshot to React

 This tool converts a given UI screenshot into corresponding React Code with Carbon design.
+- The model is a combination of Encoder-Decoder network which is a CNN-LSTM architecture generally used in Image captioning models.
+- CNN is used to extract the components in a given screenshot and LSTM network uses this information to predict the DSL code.

 ## Input is a UI screenshot